SimonAwiti/100-days-of-code---bash-scripting-/README.md

-# 100-days-of-code---bash-scripting-
+# 100 Days of Code with Bash

+##Lessons

-100 days of code - bash scripting
+- 1. Basics of bash